reGENERATE: A Vision for 22nd Street Neighbourhood

 Are there any provisions for a future Park & Ride facility?
 This would really help people living in Delta, who don't have as many transit options to get onto transit.
 Maybe it could be built on the off-ramp area east of the west side dog park?

-Jun Youl Kim asked about 1 month ago
+Jun Youl Kim asked 2 months ago

 Thank you for your question.
 The emerging vision does not include a proposal for a park-and-ride.
 One of the principles that informs the vision is to focus growth and amenities close to transit.
 In lieu of parking, there are strategies in the vision for improving bus connections to Skytrain, which should help improve options for people getting to and from the transit hub, within New Westminster and across the region.
 The emerging vision does call for pick-up and drop-off areas near the station, to provide brief stopping opportunities for those who need to get to transit via private vehicle.